 Step 2: Identify the Problems You Resolve, Minimize, or Avoid

 The next step is to create a list of the pain points that you help with.
-You may know these off the top of your head but one way to create a comprehensive list is to start with your list of benefits that you came up with in step 1.
+You may know these off the top of your head but one way to create a comprehensive list is to start with the list of benefits that you came up with in step 1.